slevyrosetti/7T-DSC-MRI-Toolbox/README.md

 ## dsc_image2concentration

-This scripts takes an Nifti 4D image as input and converts it to the value of variation of the contrast agent concentration value (Delta_C).
+This program takes an Nifti 4D image as input and converts it to the value of variation of the contrast agent concentration value (Delta_C).
 Below are the available options:
 ```
 required arguments:
   -i IFNAME             Path to MRI data file.